Note: The following article resulted from

 fulfilled on Pentecost in Acts 2:

-would be sent in His name so that the apostles might be taught all things and
+the Holy Spirit would be sent in His name so that the apostles might be taught

-guided into all truth He said, “But the Comforter, which is the Holy Ghost,
+all things and guided into all truth He said, “But the Comforter, which is the

-all things to your remembrance, whatsoever I have said unto you” (John 14:26).
+things, and bring all things to your remembrance, whatsoever I have said unto

 beginning.”
 Repeating this promise He said, “Howbeit when he, the Spirit of